markashleybell/markashleybell.com/posts/creating-a-simple-stopwatchtimer-application-with-c-windows-forms.md

 Title: Creating a simple Stopwatch/Timer application with C# / Windows Forms
-Abstract: Working on a project today, I came across the need for a simple stopwatch/timer which would keep track of the total elapsed time until it was reset.
+Abstract: I came across the need for a simple stopwatch/timer which would keep track of the total elapsed time until it was reset.
 It turned out to be a little trickier than I first assumed, so I've posted my code here for the convenience of anyone else who needs to do the same thing.
 Date: 2011-02-04 09:26

 While working on a project today, I came across the need for a simple stopwatch/timer which would keep track of the total elapsed time until it was reset.
 It turned out to be a little trickier than I first assumed, so I've posted my code here for the convenience of anyone else who needs to do the same thing.